Blazorade/Blazorade-Id/AppRoleAdmin/readme.md

 	- Entra ID: `https://{tenantname}.microsoftonline.com/{tenantid}/v2.0/.well-known/openid-configuration`.
 	- Entra External ID: `https://{tenantname}.ciamlogin.com/{tenantid}/v2.0/.well-known/openid-configuration`.
 - `clientid`: This is the client ID of your application registered with Microsoft Entra ID.
 Replace `{string}` with your actual client ID.
-- `scope`: The default scope(s) used when acquiring access tokens in the application.
-In order to be able to manage application roles, security groups and role assignments, you need to specify the following scopes:
-	- `Application.ReadWrite.All`
-	- `Directory.Read.All`